superduper-io/superduper/docs/content/ai_integrations/transformers.md

 # Transformers

 [Transformers](https://huggingface.co/docs/transformers/index) is a popular AI framework, and we have incorporated native support for Transformers to provide essential Large Language Model (LLM) capabilities.
-`Superduper` allows users to work with arbitrary `transformers` pipelines, with custom input/ output data-types.
+`superduper` allows users to work with arbitrary `transformers` pipelines, with custom input/ output data-types.

 | Class | Description | GitHub | API-docs |
 | --- | --- | --- | --- |